Forsvarets Spesialkommando: Later development

 From the mid-1990s there was an increasing focus on international operations.
-To show that the Army Ranger School now had an operative arm as well as the traditional training role, it changed its name to the Army Ranger Command (Hærens Jegerkommando) in 1997.
-The same year, HJK moved from Trandum to Rena, where the unit is based today.
+To signal that the Army Ranger School had developed an operational arm as well as a training role, it was renamed the Army Ranger Command (Hærens Jegerkommando) in 1997.
+The same year, the unit relocated from Trandum to Rena, where it remains based.

-During the 2000s, HJK changed its name to FSK/HJK, to reflect the two units that make up the command (FSK being the operative wing and HJK being the training wing).
-In 2004, the unit commenced reporting directly to the Chief of the Army.
-In 2013, the FSK/HJK name was discontinued and the operative SOF-unit is simply known as FSK.
+During the 2000s, the designation FSK/HJK was adopted to reflect the dual structure of the command (FSK as the operational unit and HJK as the training wing).
+In 2004, the command began reporting directly to the Chief of the Army.
+In 2013, the name FSK/HJK was discontinued, and the operational unit has since been known simply as FSK.